 What is this year’s concert lineup?

-Here is the full roster of the musical acts that will be descending upon Universal Studios Florida for Mardi Gras 2019.
-(Please note that dates that appear in bold are either Fridays or Sundays; all the others are Saturdays.)
+We don’t yet have the full roster of the musical acts that will be descending upon Universal Studios Florida for Mardi Gras 2020.
+Check back soon!

 How does concert seating work?
 How far in advance should I get there?